Why is my iPhone not turning on – causes and fixes (Updated)

 Conclusion

-My iPhone will not turn on or charge is an issue that is not uncommon among iPhone users.
+‘iPhone will not turn on or charge’ is an issue that is not uncommon among iPhone users.
 If you are not sure about why is my iPhone not turning on or charging, the fixes suggested above should resolve the problem and make your device boot again and work properly in the majority of cases.

-However, if your iPhone won’t charge or turn on even after trying the suggested fixes, you have no other option but to contact Apple support.
+However, if your iPhone won’t turn on or charge even after trying the suggested fixes, you have no other option but to contact Apple support.

-Apple support would help you to identify why your iPhone not switching on and why you see a black screen even after charging and to fix the issue.
+Apple support would help you to identify why your iPhone won’t switch on and why you see a black screen even after charging and to fix the issue.

 But before you contact Apple support you should check the status of your iPhone’s warranty since that could save you money on repairs.